ethanhitchcock/cally/README.md

 ### Setting daily reminders

-You can try [this project](https://github.com/sponkurtus2/calcxporte_r) to recieve daily reminders of events in your Calcure.
+You can try [this project](https://github.com/sponkurtus2/calcxporte_r) to recieve daily reminders of events in your Cally.

 ### Troubleshooting

 [Typical problems and solutions](https://anufrievroman.gitbook.io/calcure/troubleshooting) are described in documentation.
 If you faced a new problem, don't hesitate to open an issue.

 **Common Issues**:
-- **ICS events not showing**: Check `calcure_debug.log` for filtering details.
+- **ICS events not showing**: Check `cally_debug.log` for filtering details.
 Events are filtered by date - ensure you're viewing the correct month.
-- **Tasks not persisting**: Check `calcure_debug.log` for save/load operations.
+- **Tasks not persisting**: Check `cally_debug.log` for save/load operations.
 Ensure tasks are local (not Notion tasks) to be saved to CSV.
 - **Notion tasks not loading**: Verify `.env` file has correct `NOTION_API_KEY` and `NOTION_DATABASE_ID`.
 Check debug log for API errors.

 ## Contribution

 [Full information about contribution](https://anufrievroman.gitbook.io/calcure/contribution) is available in the documentation.

-## Support

-I am not a professional developer and work on open-source projects in my free time.
-If you'd like to support the development, consider donations via [buymeacoffee](https://www.buymeacoffee.com/angryprofessor) or cryptocurrencies:

-- BTC `bc1qpkzmutdqfxkce34skt09vll97s5smpa0r2tyzj`
-- ETH `0x6f1Ce9cA181458Fc153a5f7cBF88044736C3b00C`
-- BNB `0x40f22c372758E35C905458cAF8BB17f51ac133d1`
-- LTC `ltc1qtu33qyv2xlzxda5mmrmk943zpksq8q75tuh85p`
-- XMR `4AHRhpNYUZcPVN78rbUWAzBuvMKQdpwStS5L3kjunnBMWWW2pjYBko1RUF6nQVpgQPdfAkM3jrEWrWKDHz1h4Ucd4gFCZ9j`

 ## Recent Changes